bono as one of his alteregos, the fly (u2spain.es)

 it’s rare that bono’s intentions are malicious, which makes the scorn he and the band receive that much more tiring.

-rare is the opposite of common. it IS NOT the same as raro in spanish, which translates as weird (strange, eccentric). scorn is similar to loathing from the headline of the story. tiring refers to something that makes u tired.
+rare is the opposite of common. it IS NOT usually the same as raro in spanish, which translates as weird (strange, eccentric) most of the time. scorn is similar to loathing from the headline of the story. tiring refers to something that makes u tired.

 in 2014, some itunes users scornfully rejected the automatic addition of u2’s songs of innocence album to their playlists, even though it was free